 Simply by looking at your chart of accounts, you can see how much money your company has, how much it owes, and how much is coming in and out of the company.

-For a record this important, it’s crucial that you invest in the best software available to automate your invoices & bookkeeping to keep the document readily accessible at a moment’s notice.
+For a record this important, it’s crucial that you invest in the best software available to automate your invoices and payments to keep the document readily accessible at a moment’s notice.

 Thankfully, digital tools exist so you can import your paper-based chart of accounts and store it securely within a digital environment.
 This way, you never have to worry about tracking down a dollar amount from an old invoice or searching endlessly through pen-and-paper account records.
 Instead, you can pinpoint any account in seconds using automated AP solutions with the click of a button.